eirikhanasand/iikg2001/exam/exam22.md

 4. Improper archiving.

 ## Question 32
-Verbose error messages and unhandled exceptions can result in which of the following software security threats?
+Verbose error messages and unhandled exceptions can result in which of the following software security threats?<br/>
 Select one alternative:

 1. Tampering